spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/porting-unreal-project-to-gdk.md

     >
     > If you ever need to run with default Unreal networking for workflow or validation reasons, you can switch networking in the Unreal Editor: from the Editor menu, click the down arrow on the **Play** button and from the drop-down menu un-check `Spatial Networking`.
 This setting is valid for Editor and command-line builds.
 It is stored in your game project's Unreal config file; `<GameRoot>\Config\DefaultGame.ini` under `/Script/EngineSettings.GeneralProjectSettings`.
     >
-    > **Warning:** As the GDK is in alpha, switching back to Unreal default networking mode can be a useful way to debug and so speed up your development iteration.
+    > **Warning:** As the GDK is in alpha, switching back to Unreal default networking mode can be a useful way to check for any divergence between GDK behavior and the default Unreal behavior.
+This can be helpful in isolating the root cause of issues you see while debugging.
 However, you lose access to the multi-server features of the GDK in Unreal default networking mode which may lead to erratic behavior.

 1. Specify Singleton Actors
 The GDK uses [Singleton Actors]({{urlRoot}}/content/singleton-actors) - these are server-side authoritative Actors which are a single source of truth for both operations and data across a multi-server simulation; `GameState` and `GameMode` are examples of this.
 To tell SpatialOS how to replicate Singleton Actors, the GDK  has a `UCLASS` [specifier (Unreal docs)](https://docs.unrealengine.com/en-US/Programming/UnrealArchitecture/Reference/Classes/Specifiers).
 You add this to classes you want to be Singleton Actors.